-The proposed bill aims to significantly enhance public higher education infrastructure in the Commonwealth by allocating a total of $1,250,000,000 for various capital improvement projects, including deferred maintenance, modernization, decarbonization, and major capital projects at state universities and community colleges.
-It also designates additional funds for adaptive reuse of campus facilities for housing, decarbonization plans, and student support facilities.
-The bill establishes a grant program for repairs and climate resilience upgrades, as well as funding for technology initiatives to support remote learning.
-Furthermore, it introduces amendments to existing laws regarding the management and disposal of surplus properties owned by public higher education institutions, allowing the commissioner of higher education to dispose of surplus properties with the approval of the institution's president.
+The bill aims to significantly enhance public higher education infrastructure in the commonwealth by allocating a total of $1,250,000,000 for various capital improvement projects, including deferred maintenance, modernization, and decarbonization at state universities and community colleges.
+Additional funding includes $100,000,000 for adaptive reuse of campus facilities for housing, $80,000,000 for decarbonization plans, and $120,000,000 for student support facilities.
+It also establishes a grant program with $50,000,000 designated for repairs and improvements at public higher education campuses.
+The bill introduces new provisions for the disposal of surplus property by public institutions, streamlines the selection process for design services on larger projects, and mandates annual reporting on capital expenditures.

 Statutes affected: Bill Text: 7C-5